helmedeiros/blog/content/en/posts/2013-08-21-neal-ford-abstraction-distractions.md

 seo_noindex: null
 dsq_thread_id: null
 categories:
   - Agile
 tags:
-- '#AgileBR'
+  - "#AgileBR"
   - AGILE
   - agile brazil
-subtitle: Agile methodologies and development best practices
+subtitle: Navigate the complexity of software abstractions—learn 10 essential lessons to avoid being distracted by elaborate layers while maintaining code clarity and system understanding
 ---

 Discussing abstractions in today's context is reflecting on the very nature of computer science and software engineering.